hwetsman/T_function/README.md

 ![Example Illustration](/Example.jpg)

 ## Use
-clone the repo
+clone the repo,

-set up your venv
+set up your venv,

-`pip3 install -r requirements.txt`
+then:
-`streamlit run T_function.py`
+`pip3 install -r requirements.txt` and `streamlit run T_function.py`

 Enjoy!